Hello Fellow CodeNewbies 👋,

 When we work in a team, this can cause trouble for the whole team.

 There are some rare circumstances where we need to do this.

 But beforehand, we have to make our team members aware that we will do it and go for it when everyone agrees.

 My key takeaways after these experiences:

 - Always fork the original open-source repo before we start to work on it, and clone this forked repo.

-- Do add and commit our changes even though we only do small changes.
+- Do add and commit our changes even though we only do minor changes.

-git stashwhen we only want to save our changes and want to continue working on it later.
+git stashwhen we only want to save our changes and want to continue working on them later.

 - Make a habit of running